 Jurisdictions are introducing support for long-duration storage.
 The UK's LDES cap-and-floor scheme anchors this trend, with similar ideas appearing globally.

-EU debates on adequacy and system resilience reference storage for multi-day low-renewable periods, pointing to duration-aware capacity design21The Electricity Market Design.
+EU debates on adequacy and system resilience reference storage for multi-day low-renewable periods, pointing to duration-aware capacity design[21].

 Technology-Neutral, Performance-Based Design